mowgly11/md5-password-cracker/README.md

 when you run the script using `node index.js`, you will have to enter the **md5** hash that you have, and the script will hash and compare passwords with that hash. if it was found it will basically return it to your terminal, and also create a file containing that password.

+You can paste your wordslist on the wordslist folder then you can start working with it.

 **Required Packages and Tools:**

 * `Nodejs`